liesel-devs/liesel/docs/source/_templates/autosummary/class-without-inheritance-strict.rst

    {% if methods | reject("in", inherited_members) | reject("equalto", "__init__") | list | length > 0 %}
    .. rubric:: {{ _('Methods') }}

-   This has only inherited attributes from another library.
-Please refer to the original documentation.
+   This section contains does not show inherited methods.
+Please refer to the documentation of the parent class for documentation on inherited methods.

    .. autosummary::
       :toctree: